khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ### 2- Recruitment System

-The **Recruitment System** within Next-Gen HR is designed to streamline and enhance the hiring process through advanced technologies and automated workflows.
+The **Recruitment System** within NexHR is designed to streamline and enhance the hiring process through advanced technologies and automated workflows.
 This system integrates several key features to ensure efficient and effective recruitment:

 **Job Posting and Distribution:** The system allows HR managers to create and job postings within the platform and automate the time for deadline to remove the job posting automaticaly and start the resume screening.